OliverRietmann/magnetic_schrodinger_2019/README.md

 **Running the examples**

-Open a terminal in the top folder of the repository and run
+To reproduce the figures of the work above, open a terminal and run

-`python3 <example.py> path/to/output/folder/`
+`python3 <example.py> <~/path/to/output/directory/>`

-where <example.py> is replaced by one of the scripts, e.g. harmonic.py
+where `<example.py>` is replaced by one of the scripts, e.g. harmonic.py, and `<~/path/to/output/directory/>` is an existing directory where the figures are to be stored.